matthewgream/weather/README.md

     https://www.aliexpress.com/item/1005006147721647.html
     https://www.aliexpress.com/item/1005005367221276.html

-Please make sure to isolate the Ethernet cable on entry to your property, and preferably use shielded cable and ground the shielding.
+If you use an external PoE cable, make sure to isolate the Ethernet cable on entry to your property, and preferably use shielded cable and ground the shielding.
 Do not ground these to your electricity supply ground, but ground directly to earth bonding.

 ![Station](images/station.jpg)